ystvan/KEAsysintSWd18Mandatory/readme/README.txt

 				- (json is != server representation) => Mapping DTOs in Startup.cs

 			6.2 manipulation of resources through representations (repr + metadata should be sufficient to modify or delete resource)
-				- GET, PUT, POST, DELETE
+				- GET, PUT, POST, DELETE, OPTIONS, HEAD

 			6.3 self-descriptive msg (each msg must include enough info to describe how to process it)
 				- status code 415 - unsupported media type,
 				- status code 409 - Conflict
 				- status code 304 - Not Modified
+				- status code 429 - Too many requests

 			6.4 HATEOAS (how to consume and use the api)
 				- intrensic knowledge of the API contract is required